 Also worth visiting is the 17th century Paparale trullo, with its characteristic two-cone dome, which is also very large.

 In a central area of the city stands the largest complex of adjacent and communicating trulli that can be visited in Alberobello, the oldest of which date back to the 18th century.
 This housing complex, identified as Casa Pezzolla from the name of the last owners, is made up of 15 trulli.
 The complex now houses the Museo del Territorio, a permanent museum exhibition, divided into thematic and chronological areas, to provide complete information about the territory and the display of projects and competitions throughout the year.

 The strange architecture of these buildings meant that they were also used as a film set for many films.

 Finally, during the visit to Alberobello, you can not miss a stop in one of the many restaurants in the trulli, which will make you taste all the flavors of Apulia and our beautiful land!

 The exciting vision of the city is unique and magical even in winter, between the snow and the Christmas illuminations in all the streets.
 There is no better season to discover these beauties.
 The right time is all year.

 Do not miss the opportunity to visit Ostuni and its beauties, as well as Polignano Mare.

 Enjoy your trip and book a stay in our beautiful land!
-Check the availability of our exclusive Tenuta Trullo Mastro Francesco, for 8 + 1 persons with heated outdoor pool and private garden, of the wonderful Villa Falgheri, for 6 + 1 people with swimming pool and private garden, and Antica Pietra ideal for 4 + 1 people with private pool and outdoor whirlpool, to experience a magical holiday in the renowned Apulian land.
+Check the availability of our exclusive Tenuta Trullo Mastro Francesco, for 8 + 1 persons with heated outdoor pool and private garden, of the wonderful Villa Falgheri, for 6 + 1 people with swimming pool and private garden, and Antica Pietra ideal for 4 + 1 people with 2 wonderful private pools (large and small), to experience a magical holiday in the renowned Apulian land.